arashsm79/OFMon/README.md

 The ER diagram of the database used in mobile is as follows:
 <p align="center"><img src="https://user-images.githubusercontent.com/57039957/214009672-edab321e-04da-4634-a992-9c27f8d1c14e.png" height="400"></p>

 As you can see, all the devices are placed in the devices table.
 The token given to each device is a combination of the access token and its device profile id on the thingsboard server.
-So after connecting to a device, its token is first taken and placed in this table along with its ssid.
-This feature has been added that after connecting to the Internet and entering the All Devices section of the mobile app, the name assigned to each device on the server is added to this database; This is actually a link between a device's ssid and its name on the server, which can be used to display each device's name next to it when scanning for APs.
+So after connecting to a device, its token is first taken and placed in this table along with its SSID.
+This feature has been added so that after connecting to the Internet and entering the All Devices section of the mobile app, the name assigned to each device on the server is added to this database; This is actually a link between a device's SSID and its name on the server, which can be used to display each device's name next to it when scanning for APs.
 <p align="center"><img src="https://user-images.githubusercontent.com/57039957/214009684-6d126f7b-7145-4ccc-9d2c-2a8cf6b584a9.png" height="400"></p>

 The last_checked field shows the time of the last time the mobile phone was connected to the device.
 If this time is less than ten minutes ago, when scanning for APs, the corresponding AP of the device will turn green to make it easier for the user to identify which device to connect to in the next step.